drupal-pattern-lab/patternkit/README.md

     Use the former for dynamic REST based components, and the latter for locally sourced Twig templates like those in a Drupal theme.

-1. If not already present in the library, add a companion JSON schema files to your templates so that Patternkit can display the editor to allow for drag-n-drop mapping in the Layout Builder of your choice.
+1. If not already present in the library, add companion JSON schema files to your templates so that Patternkit can display the editor to allow for drag-n-drop mapping in the Layout Builder of your choice.

     See [example.json](modules/patternkit_example/lib/patternkit/src/atoms/example/src/example.json).

 You can create your own plugins if you'd like to add support for other library types.
-Feel free to [create a pull request](https://github.com/drupal-pattern-lab/patternkit/pulls) to have it added to the repo!
+If you feel others can benefit from your plugin please feel free to contribute to the project.

 ## Configuration